Ced30/GGL-Documentation/README.md

 ## Description

-Only the **relevant functions**, which would be **public** in an object oriented language will be documented for now.

-**GGL** doesn't work with a Game Maker Studio2 version older than 2.3.

-GGL supports z-order, it uses a controller object (obj_GGL_controller) to draw all of the parent_GGL instances and handle their destruction.
+**GGL** supports Game Maker Studio2 versions 2.3 and above, it supports z-order, using a controller object (obj_GGL_controller) to draw all of the parent_GGL instances and handle their destruction.

-GGL GUI elements have 2 versions, the "parent" version, which is an object you can drag into the room, and the "sub" version, which is a struct and must have an owner (parent).
+GGL GUI elements are divided in 2 categories, parent and children, the "parent" version, are objects that you can drag into the room, and the "children", are structs that must be added to a container parent.

+**What the package contains:**
+- 1 GGL_controller object
+- 1 Event_manager object
+- parent_GGL elements
+- GGL_sub elemnts
+- a collection of factory scrips
+- a collection of wrapper scripts
+- a collection of sprites
+- a collection of sounds

 ## Installation: